Massaman Beef Curry

 3

-Place a large frying pan over a medium heat and add a dash of oil.
+Heat a large frying pan on medium and add a dash of oil.

 4